h-sigma/Smarticles/README.md

 1. Create ParticleType.
 2. Create ParticleSystem.
 3. Add Affectors to ParticleSystem that can modify each particle created by the system every frame.
 4. If the emission needs are simple, e.g. creating the same particle on the left border of the screen, you can jerryrig your own function.
+Also, if you don't need a constant emission rate, jerryrig your own function that calls `addParticle()`.
 5. Else, create an Emitter to methodologically add the particles.
 6. Add a ParticleModifier that can both modify the Emitter's state (e.g. move it around in 3D space), and set properties to a particle before it's added to the ParticleSystem.